GerlechJen/Pewlett-Hackard-Analysis/README.md

 ```

 The number of eligible retiring employees who can participate in Pewlett Hackard’s mentorship program is 1,549 employees.
 The number of retiring employees obtained earlier was 72,458.
 Therefore, the ratio of mentor to mentee is 1:47.

+* Looking at the employees likely to retire soon based on department, the majority of the employees work in the Development Department, followed by Production, Sales, Customer Service, Research, Quality Management, Marketing, Human Resources and Finance Departments.

 ## Summary